cdown/geoip-http/README.md

 ## Rate limiting

-With the performance offered, rate limiting isn't really a major consideration.
-If it becomes necessary in future, it can be added via [tower-governor](https://github.com/benwis/tower-governor).
+tzserver is designed to be run behind a local reverse proxy, so rate limiting generally should happen there.
+It can also be added via [tower-governor](https://github.com/benwis/tower-governor).

 ## Performance